 The dancing in the both the filmed part and the live section that followed hearkened back to Merce Cunningham – his independent, nodal style of using the body, but in tandem with simple, freer movement: bouncing, shaking or swinging arms.

 The frame split to reveal another scenario: a gray disorienting limbo that rotated making the floor the ceiling.
 The dancers, wearing green pageboy wigs, crawled in the planetary spin.
 Another section followed; a space age duet in silver and gray lamé where the fog on the screen seemed to roll right by us.
-Without lenses, the images seemed blurry but took on took on tremendous depth, sometimes seeming to go past the screen – but also threatened to give you a headache.
+Without lenses, the images seemed blurry but took on tremendous depth, sometimes seeming to go past the screen – but also threatened to give you a headache.
 The film also seemed to slow down to distort movement and time.